The Best High-Interest Savings Accounts in Canada for 2023

 RBC High Interest eSavings

-Until September 13th, 2022, RBC is currently offering a promotional interest rate of 3% for the first three months, which drops to 0.8% afterwards.
+Until April 10th, 2024, RBC is currently offering a promotional interest rate of 5.5% for the first three months, which drops to 3.8% afterwards.
+While the promotional rate is high, the fact the base rate is also generous means this is an account that you can really appreciate.

 RBC has no monthly fee on their High-Interest eSavings account and offers 1 free RBC cash Withdrawal per month.
 Additionally, you have free electronic self-serve transfers to other RBC accounts in your name.
 Any debit withdrawal past your monthly limit is $5 and Interact e-Transfers are $1.